Teacher Education (k-8)

 The following general education courses must be completed prior to bachelor's degree obtainment.
 The courses can be included in the two-year degree or be completed during the bachelor’s program.
-Students who have completed the requirements at the time of application will receive preferred entrance consideration.

-- English 102 - English Composition II (5 credits)
+- 5 credits English 102 - English Composition II

-- 10 credits of Social Sciences
+- 5 credits of any Social Sciences (recommended PSYC& 100 General Psychology)

-- 15 credits of Humanities
+- 10 credits of Humanities (recommended CMST& 220 Public Speaking)

 The State Board for Community and Technical Colleges (SBCTC) sets the tuition rate.
 For the current year's tuition rate, see Tuition & Fees—Applied Baccalaureate Degree Program.

 The cost of room and board would be additional.